Sir-Apple/CodingInThePark/README.md

 CodingInThePark is a children-friendly Website with a simple look and animated CSS.
 Quick website demo: https://www.youtube.com/watch?v=rwkRM8pl0HM .

-The website is built with the purpose is to let young children to learn about STEM and coding with several outdoor activities, which will be demonstarted below.
+The website is built with the purpose is to let young children to learn about STEM and coding with several outdoor activities, which includes The Puzzle Game, City Hunt, Pictures Game, Programmer Says Game, Fishing Game and The Logic Maze.

 The website contains interactive functions including hover as well as mini puzzles.